emfmesquita/beyondhelp/README.md

 - Characters are sorted by name;
 - On campaigns that you are the DM it is possible to create collapsible folders and add characters to them.

-### Roll on Tables
-- Enables click to roll on most of the tables of the compendium and description pages.

 ### Editor Plugin
 - Extra button on all editors of the site that enables:
     - To add all kinds of tooltips: